Pavol Regenda: International play

 Regenda represented Slovakia at the 2017 IIHF World U18 Championships and recorded one assist in five games.
 He then represented Slovakia at the 2019 World Junior Ice Hockey Championships and recorded one goal, and two assists in five games.

 On 18 January 2022, he was named to the roster to represent Slovakia at the 2022 Winter Olympics.
 He recorded one goal and three assists in seven games and won a bronze medal.

+Regenda was named to the Slovak Olympic team for the 2026 Winter Olympics, where he recorded three goals and two assists in six games.